OlgaCarvalho/first_personal_website/_posts/2021-07-06-setup-your-personal-website.md

 	* And some other things.
 ```

-Note that here we are using the `post` layout.
+*Note that here we are using the `post` layout.*

+Finally, after committing the new post navigate to your **Blog** page and click on your post.

 ## Wrapping up
 #### Step 16.
 Add your own content